gap-packages/resclasses/readme.txt

                                   Abstract

 ResClasses is  a GAP 4 package for  set-theoretic computations  with  residue classes of the integers and a couple of other rings.
+The class of sets which ResClasses can deal with  includes the open and the closed sets in the  topo- logy on the respective ring which is induced by taking the set of all residue classes as a basis,  as far as the usual restrictions  imposed by the finite- ness of computing resources permit this.

                                 Requirements